samc99/samc99.github.io/resume.md

 I am a third-year Geography student who is interested in various fields such as mental health, health care, and childhood education by inventing new ways to utilize mapping technology for users.

+> Like a bridge connecting person to person, technology is a great means for spreading kindness.

 ## Experience

-#### VR Meditation Research for Rheumatoid Arthritis Research Member
+#### VR Meditation for Rheumatoid Arthritis Research Member
 (October 2019 - Present)
 _Department of Industrial and Systems Engineering_
+[Research Website][]

 * Conduct feasibility analysis based on VR headset usage data and participant interviews
 * Assist project leader by transcibing and coding participant interviews